 As part of the process of preparing our consolidated financial statements, we may be required to estimate accrued or prepaid expenses related to our clinical trials.
 In order to obtain reasonable estimates, we review open contracts and master service agreements.
 In addition, we communicate with applicable personnel in order to identify services that have been performed, but for which we have not yet been invoiced, and services not yet performed for which we have been invoiced in advance.
 In most cases, our vendors provide us with monthly invoices in arrears for services performed.
-We confirm our estimates with vendors and make adjustments as needed.
+However, for certain clinical trial expenses, particularly pass-through costs for activities at clinical trial investigator sites, management applies judgement in determining the services performed and estimating the costs incurred.
 The following are examples of our accrued expenses:

-- fees paid to CROs for services performed on clinical trials; and - pass-through costs for activities at clinical trial investigator sites.
+- · fees paid to CROs for services performed on clinical trials; and - pass-through costs for activities at clinical trial investigator sites.